KingJeremyNg/cps842/README.md

 * Finally, take of dot product of document and query divided by the magnitude of document times the magnitude of query.

 # Results
-By using a list of queries from `query.text` and passing it through `eval.py`, we can assess the average `MAP` and `R-Precision` values
+By using a list of queries from `query.text` and passing it through `eval.py`, we can assess the average `MAP` and `R-Precision` values by comparing our returned list of documents from `search.py` and the documents in `qrels.text`

 ```
 $ python eval.py -s -p
-Average MAP: 0.1
+Average MAP: 0.124
-Average R-Precision: 0.307
+Average R-Precision: 0.162
 ```
 ```
 $ python eval.py -p
-Average MAP: 0.099
+Average MAP: 0.121
-Average R-Precision: 0.314
+Average R-Precision: 0.166
 ```
 ```
 $ python eval.py -s
-Average MAP: 0.102
+Average MAP: 0.126
-Average R-Precision: 0.307
+Average R-Precision: 0.182
 ```
 ```
 $ python eval.py
-Average MAP: 0.096
+Average MAP: 0.118
-Average R-Precision: 0.284
+Average R-Precision: 0.159
 ```